GrigorieffLab/ctffind5_manuscript/manuscript.md

 manually estimating the distance between the surfaces of the lamella in X different spots.

+For tomography reconstruction, tilt movie frames were aligned using SerialEM plugin, then, tilt series were aligned using IMOD (version 4.11 ) software package.
+For coarse alignment, a high-frequency cutoff radius of 0.15 was used.
+The fiducial model was generated using patch tracking with patches of 450x450 and a fractional overlap of patches of 0.33x0.33.
+High-tilt frames were omitted while generating the fiducial model.
+Robust fitting with a tuning factor of 1 was used for fine alignment.
+After computing the alignment, the fiducial model was edited and re-computed.
+The edited models with the lowest residual error mean and sd were used for fine alignment.
+Tomogram positioning was used to correct the tilt angle offset.
+Full-aligned stacks were generated with a binning of 2 or 4 (tomogram pixel size of 8.349).
+Tomograms were reconstructed using a SIRT-like filtering option in IMOD and manually inspected.
+The tomograms were back-projected along the Y axis using a homemade script, generating a small set of XZ stacks.
+Thickness measurements on the projected central slides were performed using tdisp (display tool included in cisTEM software package).

 ### Verification using Lamber-Beer laws on DeCo-LACE data

 Cryo-EM is frequently performed using an energy filter to remove inelastically